Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Prosthetic Devices

-There are currently 5 different prosthetic knee units which use "microprocessor-control."
-These units allow for more normal knee motion and stability through computerized parts which monitor motions and forces and make extremely rapid real-time adjustments while walking.
+There are currently at least 5 different prosthetic knee units that use “microprocessor-control.”
+These units allow for more normal knee motion and stability through computerized parts that monitor motions and forces and make extremely rapid real-time adjustments while walking.
 This results in improved walking ability, requiring less effort.

 The original available body-powered (cable-controlled) prosthetic designs remain in common use, are the most durable, and continue to improve.
 Although using electrical signals from the muscles (myoelectric componentry) to control prostheses for the upper limb has been in use for over 40 years, this technology continues to advance, with associated further enhancements in function.